Christian prayer beads have been used for thousands of years by people of many different faiths to connect with God.

 Catholic Rosary

-The length of an Eastern Orthodox prayer rope, called the Chokti, is one hundred beads or knots.
-Occasionally, there will be one prayer rope with a different number of beads.
+The length of an Eastern Orthodox prayer rope called the Chokti, is one hundred beads or knots.
+Occasionally, one prayer rope has a different number of beads.
 Many of these items also include a tassel for wiping away tears.
 Ropes used in the Oriental Orthodox Church can have anywhere from forty-one to one hundred beads.

 The standard Protestant rosary has 34 beads.
 It consists of four strands of seven separated by larger beads, two beads leading up to the pendant, and the prayer bead itself.